Hey there!

 Related: Everything you need to know about cruise dining

-Tips for shore excursion success!
+Tips for shore excursion success

-Plan extra time for tenders – A tender is a smaller boat that ferries passengers to and from the cruise ship when the ship cannot pull all the way to the dock.
+A tender is a smaller boat that ferries passengers to and from the cruise ship when the ship cannot pull all the way to the dock.
 Tenders take longer to get everyone on and off the ship.
 It's easy to find out in advance if any of your ports will use a tender.

-Leave plenty of time to get back on the ship – We like to be within a short walk of the ship at least an hour before we need to embark.
+We like to be within a short walk of the ship at least an hour before we need to embark.

-Save shopping for the end – Get out and do your activities first and browse the shops and stalls near the ship later.
+Get out and do your activities first and browse the shops and stalls near the ship later.
 It's a fun way to fill extra time and you won't have to carry around your purchases all day.

-Bring a day pack – Use a small day pack or tote to carry your supplies for the day.
+Use a small day pack or tote to carry your supplies for the day.
 These may include:

 - Magazine or paperback book – I prefer to take disposable books and magazines to the beach.
 No worries if they get wet, sandy or stolen.